Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 === When BDDs Struggle

-Despite their power, BDDs face fundamental challenges with certain problem classes.
+BDDs face certain challenges with particular problem classes.
 Arithmetic operations present the most notorious difficulty: integer multiplication requires BDD size exponential in the bit-width for most variable orderings.
 The problem stems from multiplication's intricate bit-level dependencies --- every output bit potentially depends on every input bit, creating a dense web of interactions that destroys the locality BDDs need for compression.
 Division and modulo operations suffer similar pathologies.